-Jodi was diagnosed with pleural mesothelioma nearly 20 years ago, on December 27, 1999.
+Jodi was diagnosed with pleural mesothelioma more than 20 years ago, on December 27, 1999.
 She was only 26 years old.
 Despite being diagnosed around the holidays, Jodi focuses on spending time with her family and the meaning of Christmas.

 Diagnosed at Christmastime